-As high-performance and energy-efficient computation requirements increase in data processing tasks, GPU architectures, with heterogeneous components, play an essential role in accelerating parallel workloads [40, 47].
-Since GPU devices have evolved into more complex systems with recent technological developments, efficient execution requires more detailed research effort.
-As a result of high computational capacity, energy and power issues have become crucial in GPU-based systems [22].
+As high-performance and energy-efficient computation requirements increase in data processing tasks, parallel GPU architectures, with heterogeneous components, play an essential role in accelerating parallel workloads such as streaming and graph applications [40, 47].
+Since GPU devices have evolved into more complex systems with the recent technological developments, efficiency and throughput utilization require more detailed research effort.
+As a result of high computational capacity, energy consumption and power issues have become crucial in GPU-based systems [22].

-While GPU devices have large computational power with multiple processing units, the performance and energy efficiency may decline for memory-intensive workloads due to high pressure on memory units by concurrently executing multiple threads.
-While several works discuss the impacts of the memory wall problem for the GPUs [10, 12], there are also studies explaining the memory bottleneck reasons for GPU applications [20, 32] and proposing various improvements for the problem [13, 16, 46, 50].
-Additionally, the researchers propose energy-efficient methods for GPU programs [6, 36].
+While GPU devices have large computational power with multiple processing units, the performance and energy efficiency may decline for memory-intensive workloads due to the high pressure on memory units by concurrently executing multiple threads.
+While several works discuss the impacts of the memory wall problem for the GPUs [10, 12], there are also studies explaining the root causes of memory bottleneck points for GPU applications [20, 32] and proposing various improvements for the problem [13, 16, 46, 50].
+Additionally, the researchers propose energy-efficient methods by considering power consumption of the memory operations on GPU programs [6, 36].
 While both performance and energy improvements contribute to the efficient execution of GPU programs, they may compete with each other, and the design decisions become critical and get complicated, requiring the evaluation of the tradeoffs between performance and energy efficiency [4, 9, 17, 42].

 Performance and energy efficiency analysis for GPU execution requires low-level measurements at runtime and detailed evaluations of the performance bottlenecks and power consumption.
-Evaluating the execution for performance and energy efficiency at the kernel function level hides most of the clear evidence for conducting a baseline analysis.
-We need to perform more fine-grain analysis, where the individual warp instructions are tracked throughout the execution on SM resources.
+Besides data-parallel programs utilizing SIMD parallelism in GPU resources, general-purpose task-parallel applications introduce more sophisticated algorithm implementations.
+Therefore, evaluating the execution for performance and power consumption at the kernel function level hides most of the clear evidence for conducting a baseline analysis from many perspectives.
+More fine-grained level analysis, where the individual instructions belonging to a warp, the smallest execution element in the GPU execution context, should be performed throughout the execution on SM resources.
 However, profiling and simulation tools collect and report GPU performance results at the kernel level.
 For instance, the NVIDIA Nsight Compute Tool [27], which presents occupancy, IPC, and memory utilization metrics, operates on a kernel basis.
-Similarly, the state-of-the-art GPU simulation tools [15, 45] report the performance and hardware metrics for each kernel function.
+Similarly, the state-of-the-art GPU simulation tools [15, 45] report the performance and hardware metrics at the kernel level.
 None of the tools directly reports GPU programs' dynamic performance, memory access behavior, and power consumption at runtime.
 While profiling tools and simulation frameworks report runtime statistics, the software developers and researchers spend additional effort to collect related metrics from the experiments.
-In other words, several in-house target-specific works still exist to monitor the runtime behavior of a GPU execution, and repetitive studies cause redundant effort.
+In other words, several in-house target-specific works still exist to monitor the runtime performance and power consumption for a GPU execution, and repetitive studies cause redundant effort.

-While the profilers help software developers to understand performance and power consumption information about GPU execution, microarchitecture-level simulators are quite significant in modeling hardware and monitoring the runtime application behaviors.
+While a set of profiling tools helps software developers to understand performance and power consumption information about GPU execution, microarchitecture-level simulators are quite significant in modeling hardware and monitoring the runtime application behaviors.
 The simulators target micro and macro scales by collecting performance and energy metrics.
 In GPU-related research, GPGPU-Sim [15] and Multi2Sim [45] simulators have been prominent in offering accurate hardware models for NVIDIA and AMD GPUs, respectively, among the other simulators [3, 7, 34].
 Moreover, the developer communities of these simulators have provided continuity by incorporating new GPU architectures and optimizations introduced in GPU hardware and software.
-Among the top five hundred computer systems [41], 179 use NVIDIA Volta, and 64 use NVIDIA Ampere devices.
+Among the top five hundred computer systems [41], 179 use NVIDIA-based GPUs as the accelerator/co-processor technology; specifically, 84 include NVIDIA Volta, and 64 use NVIDIA Ampere devices.